 Country-wise annual data, on which we have based our modelling and analysis, have been collected from the World Bank website for both GDP~\citep{usgd,cngd,jpgd,degd,ukgd,ingd} and trade~\citep{ustd,cntd,jptd,detd,uktd,intd}.
 For all the six countries, GDP and trade are universally measured in terms of US dollars.
 With regard to USA, China, Japan, UK and India, the initial year for both sets of data is 1960.
 For Germany, however, the data sets begin from 1970.
 All data sets end either in 2019 or 2020.
 Hence, our study ranges over six decades in all cases but one.
 Since our modelling of the economic data is based on the logistic equation, its general mathematical theory is first laid out in Sec.~\ref{sec2}.
 Thereafter, in Sec.~\ref{sec3} we apply the logistic equation to model the dynamics of the annual GDP of all the six countries.
 A similar analysis of the trade data has been carried out in Sec.~\ref{sec4}.
 From the modelling exercise, we predict the time scale over which GDP and trade grow exponentially, and also the respective limits to their growth.
-In Sec.~\ref{sec5} we interpret the various outcomes of the logistic model in the light of contemporaneous policies.
+In Sec.~\ref{sec5} we interpret the various outcomes of the logistic model in the light of contemporary policies.
 In Sec.~\ref{sec6}, for all the six countries, we plot the correlated growth of GDP and trade on the phase plane of an autonomous second-order dynamical system~\citep{stro}.
 The phase solutions connect GDP and trade to each other by a power-law relation, which is matched with the country-wise data.
-The value of the power-law exponent distinguishes the economies of large countries (with large areas and populations) from the economies of small ones (with small areas and populations).
-All numerical values, by which we quantify our study, are summarized in Table~\ref{t1}.
-The conclusions of our analysis (set down in Sec.~\ref{sec7}), based on the economic data of the six countries with the highest GDP, are globally valid.
+The power-law exponent appears to distinguish the economies of large countries (with large areas and populations) from the economies of small ones (with small areas and populations).
+The full numerical analysis, by which we quantify our study, is summarized in Tables~\ref{t1}~and~\ref{t2}.
+The conclusions of our analysis (in Sec.~\ref{sec7}), based on the economic data of the six countries with the highest GDP, are globally valid.
 This allows us to propose focussed measures for augmenting international trade and economic growth.